lxc86739795/lxc86739795.github.io/MVP.md

 **The original vehicle images should be obtained from the original owners of the three datasets.**

 The MVP dataset provides only the vehicle parsing annotation and can be downloaded from: [Baidu Pan (download code: o7l2)](https://pan.baidu.com/s/1T_dWJ0UwV47HZyf4ht_5Nw) or [Google Drive](https://drive.google.com/file/d/1zTaTKCwj5s5DMue0y0TMkJUuH7oa_cmm/view?usp=sharing).
+Several vehicle parsing models trained on the MVP dataset can be directly used from this [repo](https://github.com/lxc86739795/human_vehicle_parsing_platform).

 If you use our dataset, please kindly cite our paper:
 ```BibTeX
 @inproceedings{liu2020pcrnet,